DIRECTED STUDY IN SPECIAL COLLECTIONS AND RARE BOOKS

 Supervision and training will be provided by one faculty member and Special Collections staff.

-Applications must be made, in writing, to the Graduate Chair of the student’s home department and Melanie Hardbattle, by the following deadlines:
+Applications must be made, in writing, to the Graduate Chair of the student’s home department and Melissa Salrin, by the following deadlines:

 June 1 for Fall; October 1 for Spring; February 1 for Summer

-Prior to submitting the application, the student should meet with Melanie Hardbattle/ Special Collections staff [email@example.com] to identify collections / fonds of interest and relevance to the student’s research.
+Prior to submitting the application, the student should meet with Melissa Salrin / Special Collections staff [email@example.com] to identify collections / fonds of interest and relevance to the student’s research.
 The student must also find a faculty member willing to supervise the project and evaluate the final output.
-Working with Melanie Hardbattle and the faculty member, the student will complete the form below.
+Working with Melissa Salrin and the faculty member, the student will complete the form below.

-The student will work with his/her supervisor and Special Collections staff to determine the appropriate outcomes from the Directed Study.
+The student will work with their supervisor and Special Collections staff to determine the appropriate outcomes from the Directed Study.
 These might include one or more of the following:

-In addition, students will be expected to write a report at the end of the term, to be submitted to his/her supervisor and Special Collections staff, of a minimum of 1500 words.
-This report will outline the projects the student has worked on during the directed study, describe the purpose and relevance of his/her project, and suggest directions for further study.
+In addition, students will be expected to write a report at the end of the term.
+This report is to be submitted to their supervisor and Special Collections staff and must be a minimum of 1500 words.
+This report will outline the projects the student has worked on during the directed study, describe the purpose and relevance of their project, and suggest directions for further study.

-During the course of a sixteen week semester, students are expected to spend a minimum of 5 hours per week (or 80 hours total) in the library engaged in working on his/her collection.
-The student may arrange with permission of special collections staff to distribute the 80 hours differently over the course of term, but the total number of hours should not be less than 80.
+During the course of a 16-week semester, students are expected to spend a minimum of five hours per week (or 80 hours total) in the library working on their collection.
+The student may arrange with permission of special collections staff to distribute the 80 hours differently over the course of the term, but the total number of hours should not be less than 80.